-JEAN MARIE MOORE / Co-Founder
+JEAN MARIE MOORE / Managing Partner

-KATRINA LASHEA / Co-Founder
+KATRINA LASHEA / Partner

 Yoga comes from the ancient Sanskrit language and means to “yoke” or “join”, as in connecting one’s mind, body, and spirit - or connecting our individual selves and communities with the rest of the world and that which is greater than ourselves.
 Yoga is believed to have originated in India roughly 5,000 years ago.
-The physical practices most familiar in Western World studios often prepare the mind and body for stillnesss and meditation.
-Anasa Yoga offers Hatha Yoga, and other wellness and bodyworks practices.
+The physical practices most familiar in Western World studios often prepare the mind and body for stillness and meditation.
+Anasa Yoga offers Hatha Yoga, and other wellness and healing practices.
 Hatha Yoga includes holding and or flowing through a series of physical poses, also known as “asana” and includes relaxation, meditation, and breathing techniques.
 Hatha Yoga offered at Anasa Yoga blends safe body alignment with intelligent sequencing of the poses.
 At Anasa Yoga, there is a class offering for every level of experience from true beginner to advanced practitioner.
 Anasa Yoga Studio is fully equipped with yoga props to support practitioners in modifying poses and giving a clear sense of the action and direction of the pose.

 The health benefits of yoga are well researched and documented.
 Yoga can help to: develop and maintain healthy bones, muscles, and joints and reduce incidences of obesity; increase flexibility, strength, balance, and endurance for all ages; and may prevent or delay the development of high blood pressure, cardiovascular disease, and diabetes in adults.
-Research has found that yoga practitioners experience decreased depression, stress and anxiety-related symptoms.
+Research has found that yoga practitioners experience decreased depression, stress, and anxiety-related symptoms.
 Studies also show that yoga may be more effective than conventional care for reducing chronic low back pain and pain medication use.
 Yoga provides a balanced fitness regimen for people who regularly engage in strength and aerobic activity, but are looking for ways to maintain a healthy range of motion by maintaining or improving their flexibility, balance, and alignment.
-Yoga and deep breathing exercises create a genuine sense of calm because they lower blood pressure and slow down the sympathetic nervous system, the system that is responsible for producing hormones in response to stress.
+Yoga and deep breathing exercises create a genuine sense of calm because they lower blood pressure and slow down the sympathetic nervous system, the system that is responsible for producing "fight or flight" hormones in response to stress.
 A regular yoga practice of at least two times a week teaches one to be present, more aware, and in control of making healthy choices while letting go of harmful ones.

 Our community extends from new and experienced yoga practitioners, to yoga teachers, neighbors, and local merchants.
 And, our yoga practice brings awareness to the knowledge that we are all connected.
 From allocating 30 minutes between classes, to the essence of our inspired “Love” mural, we strive to make everyone feel welcome and invested in creating a healthy lifestyle.
 Anasa Yoga strongly believes that if an individual is healthy, so is that community.
 And community can then become a place where we can work together to identify and solve problems, generate improvements, and raise the quality of life for all.